Part D Prescription - 4 stages

 Prior Authorization (PA):

 Prior authorization means that you will need prior approval from an insurance plan before you fill your prescription.
-If a drug has prior authorization, you will need to work with the plan and your doctor to get an exception.
 Call your plan or visit their Web site to learn more about specific prior authorization requirements.
-Many prior authorization requirements can be resolved at the point of sale and don't require any additional information from your doctor.
 Knowing what the prior authorizations are before going to your doctor's office may save you time at the pharmacy counter.

 Quantity Limit (QL):